NVIDIA/NeMo-Guardrails/docs/architecture/README.md

   execute generate_bot_message
 ```

-Once the bot utterance is generated, a new `bot_said` event is created.
+Once the bot utterance is generated, a new `StartUtteranceBotAction` event is created.

 ### Complete Example